A New World Gilbert Desclos sat in the tall grass on the cliff above Omaha Beach and shivered in the

 Gilbert Desclos sat in the tall grass on the cliff above Omaha Beach and shivered in the sea air.
 The sun rose over the trees as he hugged his bony knees tight to his chest and pulled his worn wool sweater around him.

 Ever since the arrival of les Américains, his world had changed.
 Overnight, a military camp had sprung to life on the empty field just below his home in Normandy.
 For seven-year-old Gilbert, an orphan, it was a boy’s dream.
 His caretaker, Mrs. Bisson, had to drag him in at night.
+Now he watched, wide-eyed, as jeeps roared up the road and men in white caps scurried about, emptying trucks loaded with guns, ammunition, food, and giant duffel bags.
+He yawned as the smell of bacon, eggs, coffee, and toast wafted up from a massive tent.
+He tilted his small head back, breathing in the aromas.
+His stomach growled.

 Donald K. Johnson, a lieutenant in the Seabees, the U.S. Navy’s Construction Battalion, held a clipboard and checked off the morning’s accomplishments.
 The infirmary tent was complete; now the medics and doctors had a decent place to treat soldiers.
 The showers worked.